 Capital assets are defined by the Agency as assets with an initial individual cost of more than \$10,000 and an estimated useful life of more than two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.
-The Agency has \$2,719,779 in construction in progress due to funding agreements related to unfinished construction projects at June 30, 2021.
-When the projects are completed, these assets will be contributed to the City.
+The Agency has nothing in construction in progress at June 30, 2022.